 - School of Science and Engineering - if you are interested in spending your 3rd year on a professional placement, contact Angela Waldock, Stephenson Building, or email firstname.lastname@example.org

-- Teesside Business School - contact Victoria Johnson, email email@example.com
+- School of Social Sciences, Business and Law - contact Victoria Johnson, email email@example.com

 - School of Health - please speak to the Student Placement team, make enquiries at your School information desk

 - School of Arts and Media - students on media courses should contact Clare Fletcher, Placements and Projects Officer, email firstname.lastname@example.org or call at 5th Floor Middlesbrough Tower.
 Otherwise, speak to your course tutors - make enquiries at your School information desk.

 Work experience and placements videos from the Graduate Success website

 - Explores how graduates and SMEs can benefit one another.
 Graduates and their employers relate their own experiences and offer practical advice.
 (DVD, 40 mins).

 Available to borrow on a short term basis from the careers service - ask at the information desk.

 - Students talk about what they have done to maximise their chances of getting a job they want.
 The video includes a work experience guide to boosting your employability (9 mins).

 Ask at the information desk to borrow the DVD or view it on the campus only network E-learning@Tees.

 Annually in October.
 Work experience and internships magazine for pre final year students containing placement opportunities, articles and case studies.
 Available free from the careers service.